graphql-compose/graphql-compose-modules/README.md

 };
 ```

-If you familiar with [graphql-js FieldConfig definition](https://graphql.org/graphql-js/type/#examples) then you may notice that `type` & `args` properties are defined in SDL format.
-This syntax sugar provided by [graphql-compose](https://github.com/graphql-compose/graphql-compose#examples) package.
+If you are familiar with [graphql-js FieldConfig definition](https://graphql.org/graphql-js/type/#examples) then you may notice that `type` & `args` properties are defined in SDL format.
+This syntax sugar is provided by [graphql-compose](https://github.com/graphql-compose/graphql-compose#examples) package.

 ## Entrypoints with namespaces for big schemas

-If your GraphQL Schema has a lot of methods you may create sub-folders for grouping some entrypoints fields according to some Entity or Namespace:
+If your GraphQL Schema has a lot of entrypoints you may create sub-folders for grouping them under Namespaces:

 ```bash
 schema/